over-light/proxima/README.md

 Participants are incentivized to maintain their clock approximately synchronized with the global clock.
 * **Probabilistic finality**.
 Depends on subjective assumptions, similar to 6-block rule in Bitcoin.
 Normally 1-4 slots (10-40 sec) is enough.
 Due to the UTXO transaction determinism, there's no need to wait for confirmation of the previous transaction, therefore transactions can be issued in batches or streams.
-* **Consensus rule is local**, it does not require any global knowledge of the dynamic system state, such as composition of the committee, assumptions about node weights/stakes, or other registries.
+* **Consensus rule is local**.
+It does not require any global knowledge of the dynamic system state, such as composition of the committee, assumptions about node weights/stakes, or other registries.
 * **1-tier trust assumptions**.
-Only token holders are involved in the process, as opposed to the multiple layers of trust required in other blockchain systems such as PoW (which includes users and miners) and PoS (which includes at least users, block proposers, committee selection procedure and the committee).
+Only token holders are involved in the process, as opposed to the multiple layers of trust required in other blockchain systems such as PoW (which includes users and miners) and PoS (which includes at least users, block proposers, committee selection procedure, and the committee).
 * **Absence of the deterministic global state**.
 Due to the non-determinism of the ledger account (a set of outputs controlled by a particular entity), it cannot be used as a single global liquidity pool in the smart contract.
 * **Parallelism at the distributed consensus level**.
 Assets converge to their finality states in parallel, yet cooperating with each other.